zchking/docs/pages/katalon-studio/docs/recording-webui-test.md

 5. Execute all your test steps on the browser.
 All of your actions performed on the browser will be recorded by Katalon Studio.
     ![](../../images/katalon-studio/docs/recording-webui-test/image2017-6-28 16_14_6.png)
-    For the scope of this tutorials, let’s access [demoaut.katalon.com](http://demoaut.katalon.com/), click on the Make Appointment button, then click on the Login button.
+    For the scope of this tutorials, let's access [demoaut.katalon.com](http://demoaut.katalon.com/), click on the Make Appointment button, then click on the Login button.

 6. You can **Stop** or **Pause** recording if needed.
 When you are done with recording, click **OK** to save recorded actions into Katalon Studio.